What is a virtual power plant?

 Renew Home (Google Nest Renew + OhmConnect)

-A growing VPP network for Google Nest thermostat owners (may soon expand to other devices) with a goal to support grid reliability and increase energy savings for participants.
+A growing residential VPP network formed from the merger of Google's Nest Renew and OhmConnect.
+The program integrates dozens of devices—including LG, Honeywell, SunPower, Sense, and more—with a goal to support grid reliability and increase energy savings for participants.

 Discover whole-home electrification